Grameen family of organizations: Grameen Shikkha

 Grameen Shikkha or Grameen Education was established in 1997 to promote mass education in rural areas, provide financial support in the form of loans and grants for the purpose of education, use IT for alleviation of illiteracy and development of education, promote new technologies and innovate ideas and methods for development of education.
 Additionally, it runs the Arsenic Mitigation Program, the Pre-school/Child Development Program, the Life the Focused Education Program, and the Early Childhood Development Program.

 Grameen Byabosa Bikash

 Grameen Byabosa Bikash (GBB) or Grameen Business Promotion and Services was established in 1994 as a social business and not-for-profit organization to provide supplementary services on top of microcredit to rural entrepreneurs dealing in products like vegetables, livestock or handicrafts to provide experience, skill and knowledge.

 Grameen Danone Foods

 Grameen Danone Foods was launched in 2006 as a joint venture between Grameen Bank and the French food company Groupe Danone.
 Grameen Danone's first product is a fortified yoghurt, branded Shoktidoi, which is designed to provide children with many of the key nutrients that are typically missing from their diet in rural Bangladesh.
-A crucial aspect of the joint venture is the overarching business goal: although Grameen Danone Foods is a profit-making company, social impact, rather than financial profit, is the number one measure of success.

 Grameen America

-Grameen America is a microfinance organization with a mission to alleviate poverty through entrepreneurship.
+Grameen America is a microfinance organization.
 Grameen America provides loans, savings programs, credit establishment and other financial services to the working poor, especially women, in the United States.